 So when you go into such communities, you get to see a lot of discussions and questions being posted.
 It helps you understand what people are struggling with and what you can do to help them.

-For instance, I once created a poll in my Facebook group asking the biggest blogging challenges.
+For instance, I once created a poll in my Facebook group asking about the biggest blogging challenges.
 And, that’s how people responded:

 So I’d highly recommend creating and joining others’ communities online where you could connect with the audience who might be interested in your content.